Healthcare Insights

 Which states have the most academic medical centers?

-New York is one of the largest states in the country by population, with nearly 20 million people living there.
-It is also home to top-rated medical schools such as Columbia University, Weill Cornell Medicine, and New York University.
-Some of the largest AMCs in the country are associated with these schools, including Presbyterian Weill Cornell Medical Center, Tisch Hospital, and Presbyterian Columbia University Irving Medical Center.
+New York, one of the country’s most populous states with nearly 20 million people, boasts renowned medical schools such as Columbia University, Weill Cornell Medicine, and New York University.
+These institutions are affiliated with some of the largest AMCs in the nation, including Presbyterian Weill Cornell Medical Center, Tisch Hospital, and Presbyterian Columbia University Irving Medical Center.

 Which states have the fewest academic medical centers?

-Eight U.S. states have zero academic medical centers.
-These states include Alaska, Delaware, Hawaii, Idaho, Montana, Nevada, South Dakota, and Wyoming.
+Eight U.S. states currently have no academic medical centers.
+These states are Montana, Wyoming, Delaware, Alaska, Nevada, Idaho, Hawaii, and South Dakota.

 How are academic medical centers different from teaching hospitals?